DraddeX/Group-Caus-Assets-Manager/README.md

 # Group-Caus-Assets-Manager

-This Is an app that allows swift managing and planning of assets.
+This app that allows swift managing and planning of assets.

 ## Notes